juanre/catprompt/README.md

 1. Install catprompt
 2. Create your prompt files
-3. Run catprompt with the main prompt file as a command-line argument:
+3. Run catprompt with the main prompt file[s] as a command-line argument:

-`catprompt path/to/prompt.txt`
+`catprompt path/to/prompt.txt [path/to/other-prompts.txt]`

 4. Use the processed content from the clipboard